leesei/heroku-hkstock.py/README.md

 ## TODO

-- Worker is not finished
+- Worker is not finished (Worker act as backend to scrape and push results to redis)
+- multiple request handlers (using `unicorn`?)
 - console app